cmonty/reading-list/readme.md

 [**Build and Analyze**][1] by Marco Arment and Dan Benjamin

+> Got into this podcast because I love Instapaper and Marco provides some great insight on PHP and iPhone development.
+Not just about writing code, but about dealing with Apple, customers, and coffee.
+Staple in my playlist.

 [**The Big Web Show**][2] by Jeffery Zeldman and Dan Benjamin

+> Mostly and interview show where Jeffery converses with someone doing something totally innovative on the web using standards.
+Awesome to keep current on the ever-changing technologies on the web.

 [**Talk Show**][3] by John Gruber and Dan Benjamin

+> John Gruber provides brillant analysis on today's tech stories.
+They also do this sweet James Bond review at the end of the show.

 [**Hypercritical**][4] by John Siracusa and Dan Benjamin

+> Super-critical, nothing is perfect views on the tech and web industry.
+Can get a bit overbearing to hear someone complain for an hour straight, but gives you some different angles to think about.

 [**The Pipeline**][5] by Dan Benjamin

+> Solo interview show with a wide-range of topics.
+Good resource to step out of the web and software industry sometimes.

 [**The Ruby Show**][6] by Peter Cooper and Jason Seifer

+> Combined with Ruby5, these two podcasts are a great way to keep up with Ruby, Rails, and the surrounding communities.

 [**Back to Work**][7] by Merlin Mann and Dan Benjamin

+> Chaotic show, but dives into topics to assist focus and growth as you work.
+A lot of fun.

 [**Let's Make Mistakes**][8] by Mike Monteiro and Katie Gillum

+> Have only listened to two episodes so far, but Mike and Katie are pretty down-to-earth designers giving a different viewpoint on the web.

 [**Ruby5**][9] by Envy Labs

+> Ruby news in 5 minutes.
+Awesome.

 [**VimCasts**][10] by Drew Neil

+> I'm a n00b in Vim (as of 5/11) so a natural place to learn some vim.

 [1]: http://5by5.tv/buildanalyze